azadorozhny/sigma_rules_to_md/README.md

 **... or specify your own directory**
 `sigma2attack --rules-directory ~/hunting/rules`

+heatmap should be available in the local directory as "heatmap.json"

 more info about sigma2attack is available on their repo: [sigma2attack repo](https://github.com/SigmaHQ/sigma#sigma2attack)